 At the date of this report the Board does not meet the Good Corporate Governance Recommendations in that the majority of Directors should be independent.
 Currently two of the five Directors are independent, Craig Wiggill and Owen Hegarty.
-On 6 February 2018, the Board reviewed the independence of Owen Hegarty and approved a change in his status to that of independent rather than non-independent.

 Given the developmental nature of the Company and the experience of the Directors, the Board considers the composition of the Board to be appropriate at this time.
 In due course, consideration will be given to increasing the number of independent Directors on the Board.